Skip to content

 • Returns a configurable response payload

-• Webhook node: Defines the response payload sent back to Braze
+• Add webhook: Defines the response payload sent back to Braze.

-Because Journey responses are configurable, ensure the output fields returned by Seen match the attributes expected by your Braze Data Transformation.
+Webhook responses are configurable, so align the output fields Seen returns with the attributes your Braze Data Transformation expects.

 Rate limit

-The Seen API accepts up to 100 calls every 10 seconds.
+The Seen API accepts 100 calls per 10 seconds.

 Integration

 In this example, Braze sends user data to Seen to generate a personalized video.
-Seen then returns a unique video player URL and thumbnail URL, which are stored as custom attributes in Braze for use in messaging.
+Seen then returns a unique video player URL and thumbnail URL, which you store as custom attributes in Braze for use in messaging.

-If you have multiple video campaigns with Seen, repeat the process to connect Braze with all video campaigns.
+If you run multiple video campaigns with Seen, repeat this process for each campaign.

 Step 1: Create a webhook campaign to send data to Seen